kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I expect my newly-discovered gift is mostly to do with language pattern-recognition abilities, finely-tuned by years of spiked-hallucinogen intake.
 - An important note here is that I believe the efficacy of these skills relies entirely on Principle of Miracles no. 7 from A Course in Miracles - *Miracles are everyone’s right, but purification is necessary first.* - being somewhat in place, and without that pre-requisite years of unfettered hallucinogen intake could have severe and devastating effects to the mind and is no doubt what the criminals expected to happen to me from their own plentiful historical data.
 - The criminals really shot themselves in their wee feetsies with me now though, didn't they.
+- Oh my, I was just a little bit wrong about this!!

 ## Detoxing in Samui, an unusual poo
 ### In the spirit of purification